arkulkarni-zz/AbortS3MultipartUploads/README.md

 ## Instructions
 Set up aws cli with your credentials properly

-Change the <bucket-name> to your S3 bucket
+Change the <bucket-name> to your S3 bucket and run the ps1 file